 A successful data strategy isn’t just about data management or governance methods.
 A successful data strategy aligns with the company’s business goals, supports business execution details, and aligns with the analytics and data sharing needs of the company.

-In this two-day class, Evan Levy will outline the steps and walk you through the activities that go into building a comprehensive data strategy that will help you compete with BI and analytics.
+In this class, Evan Levy will outline the steps and walk you through the activities that go into building a comprehensive data strategy that will help you compete with BI and analytics.

 This workshop includes activities where attendees will develop initial planning details to support their own custom data strategy development effort.